We have an outstanding international reputation in the study of religious texts.

 Deputy Director, Institute for Textual Scholarship and Electronic Editing

-Early Christian texts; Biblical quotations in Christian authors
+Digital editions of early Christian texts; Biblical quotations in Christian authors.

 Edward Cadbury Professor of Theology